francisco-core/presentation-qubes-for-journalists/presentation.md

 ---

-# Objetivo
+# Objective
-Proteger fontes jornalísticas na era de vigilância de massas
+Protect sources in the era of mass surveillance

 ---